Tudat/tudat/developerGuide/addingFeatures/addFeatures.rst

       .../tudatBundle/tudat/Tudat/Astrodynamics/OrbitDetermination/EstimatableParameters/

 Each estimatable parameter class is defined in a similar way, usually from the base class :literal:`EstimatableParameter` and includes the definition of thee functions :literal:`getParameterValues`, :literal:`setParameterValue` and :literal:`getParameterSize`.
 Considering the parameter :literal:`radiation_pressure_coefficient`, the definition of its associated class :literal:`RadiationPressureCoefficient` is done as follows (in the file :literal:`radiationPressureCoefficient.h`).
-The class :literal:`ConstantRotationalOrientation` is thus created identically (keeping in mind that the parameter :literal:`rotation_pole_position` is a :literal:`Eigen::VectorXd` whose size is 2 and not a double as it is the case for the radiation pressure coefficient).

-Focusing on the parameters :literal:`radiation_pressure_coefficient` and :literal:`rotation_pole_position` again, this is done as follows in two separate files (:literal:`radiationPressureCoefficient.h` and :literal:`constantRotationalOrientation.h`, respectively).

 .. code-block:: cpp